 Vertex Colors

-Exported GLB models will use the vertex colours you add directly, if you experience issues with your exported models being 100% black or another colour, try checking whether it has vertex colors in Blender.
+Exported GLB models will use the vertex colours you add directly, if you experience issues with your exported models being 100% black or another colour, try checking whether it has vertex colours in Blender.